 More Serious Concerns

 There is always the potential for more serious concerns to arise that require a more significant intervention.
 In these instances, a more formal process is required so that the league can both record and address the issue or concern.
-Where a serious concern arises, this should be reported to Head of Disciplinary and President/CEO.
-Once reported, Head of Disciplinary and President/CEO are collectively responsible for the investigation of the major concern and for applying the following guiding principles:
+Where a serious concern arises, this should be reported to Head of Disciplinary and Vice President.
+Once reported, Head of Disciplinary and Vice President are collectively responsible for the investigation of the major concern and for applying the following guiding principles:

 - The Complainant’s (Director of Football/Secretary) should be asked to make their complaint in writing to either using the complaints portal.
 The Director of Football/Secretary detailing their complaint, and how they can be contacted so The League can keep them informed of progress or their complaint;